Search For A Disorder

 Several families have also been reported with autosomal recessive inheritance.
 Affected offspring had homozygous mutations in the bestrophin gene with reduced light/dark responses and vision loss.
 Some have atypical vitelliform retinal and sometimes multifocal lesions.
 They may develop angle closure glaucoma.
 Their heterozygous parents have either normal or abnormal EOGs and no visible fundus disease.
 So far no families with presumed recessive inheritance of Best macular dystrophy have demonstrated parent-to-child transmission of typical vitelliform lesions.

 Some have attempted to classify late-onset Best disease as a unique disorder (AVMD).
 However, at the moment this seems to be a heterogenous group as at least some individuals have mutations in the RDS (PRPH2) gene (608161).
+Mutations in IMPG1 have also been reported in families with both autosomal dominant and autosomal recessive Best disease.

 None known for disease.
 Subretinal neovascularization may benefit from ablation treatments.